justincampbell/dotmusic/README.md

     PROMPT_COMMAND='prompt_command'

-If you don't want this as noise in your git repos, add it to your global `~/.gitignore`.
+If you don't want this as noise in all of your git repos, add it to your global `~/.gitignore`:

+    echo ".music" >> ~/.gitignore
+    git config --global core.excludesfile ~/.gitignore